Becoming a Volunteer

 CPAT Testing Center is an indoor facility designed with the

 test covering eight basic skills.
-You will be reimbursed by Santa
+Additional information is

 located at the CPAT web site.